Wilhelm Sollmann: German Revolution and Weimar Republic

-During the German Revolution of 1918 he played a key role in the formed Workers' and soldiers' council of Cologne.
+During the German Revolution of 1918 he played a key role in the workers' and soldiers' council of Cologne.
 From 1918-24, Sollmann was a member of the Cologne municipal parliament (Stadtverordneter).
 In 1919, he was elected to the Weimar National Assembly and held his seat until the new elections to the Reichstag in 1920.
 Working closely with Konrad Adenauer, whom he later described as "a personal friend and political enemy", Sollmann helped turn the Handelshochschule into the University of Cologne in 1919.
 He rejected an honorific doctorate in 1919 (and again in 1928) for personal reasons.

 In 1919, Sollmann also was a staff member of the German delegation to the Paris Peace Conference in Versailles, where he served as an expert on problems of the Rheinland occupation.
 He was a member of the Reichstag from 1920 until 1933.
 In 1921, he initiated the establishment of the Sozialdemokratischer Parlamentsdienst (after 1924: Sozialdemokratischer Pressedienst), a political news service.
 From 13 August 1923 until his resignation on 3 November, he served as Reichsminister des Innern (Reich Minister of the Interior) in the cabinets of Gustav Stresemann.

 In parliament, he served as a member of the Committee for Foreign Affairs, and as an expert on disarmament and adult education.